-When behavior is illegal because of the risk it presents to the general public and to good order, the legal definition of the offense can be found within Chapter 202 of the Penal Code in Title 15.
+When the behavior is illegal because of the risk it presents to the general public and to good order, the legal definition of the offense can be found within Chapter 202 of the Penal Code in Title 15.
 Chapter 202 of Title 15 is the part of Nevada’s law that establishes the definitions of crimes against public health and safety.

 Within Chapter 202, specific types of crimes against public health and safety are divided into different subcategories of offenses.
-For example, there is an subcategory related to tear gas and weapons; and there is a subcategory related to alcohol.
+For example, there is a subcategory related to tear gas and weapons; and there is a subcategory related to alcohol.

 There is also a subcategory where miscellaneous crimes concerning public safety are defined.
 The offenses within this category are all grouped together because each of the different crimes presents a threat to society.
 Many of the offenses found within this subsection of Chapter 202 are considered to be serious crimes and penalties that are imposed can be harsh, so it is important to take charges seriously if you have been accused of a crime classified as a miscellaneous offense against public safety.